googleworkspace/add-ons-samples/meeting-assistant/README.md

 ## Run the add-on

-1. Open [Gmail](gmail).
+1. Open [Gmail][gmail].
 If Gmail was open prior to enabling the add-on, you may need to refresh the tab.

 2. Open a message in Gmail.